muqadas484/python-project/readme.md

 # Project – Tkinter GUI App

-This is a collaborative OSSD project using Tkinter and GitHub...
+This is a collaborative OSSD project using Tkinter and GitHub.

 # Features
 - Multi-screen GUI